 STAEDTLER MARS TECHNICO 2MM

 The Mars Technico 2mm clutch pencil is what I and a lot of other professional logo designers and lettering artists use.
 It’s basically a mechanical pencil but with thicker lead.
-The “advance” on the pencil (The way the graphite retracts) is through gravity.
+The “advance” on the pencil (the way the graphite retracts) is through gravity.
 You slide the graphite into the same end it comes out of.
 Then the “clutch” is a tripod clutch.
 The great thing about the Mars Technico is the fact you have what is a better mechanical pencil but cheaper.
 I’ve bought many expensive mechanical pencils and they haven’t worked well for me.
 I’m always going back to this clutch pencil to get the sharpest lines.
 I’ve got a few of these clutch pencils because they are so cheap and affordable!

 STAEDTLER MARS HB – 6B GRAPHITE

 When you buy the Mars Technico you’ll need to buy the graphite.
 When you research into buying the graphite you’ll find that it costs more than the pencil itself, but don’t worry about it!
-The pack of graphite comes with so many “sticks” that I’ve not run out yet – and been using this pencil for a few years!
+The pack of graphite comes with so many “sticks” that I’ve not run out yet – and have been using this pencil for a few years!
 Much cheaper than a standard pencil.
 You can buy the graphite in different “weights” – HB being the weight for me and many other designers.
-So if you need a different weight in graphite you’ll be able to purchase it without any hassle.
+If you need a different weight in graphite you’ll be able to purchase it without any hassle.

 STAEDTLER PROPELLING GRAPHITE ERASER